dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 ## Special note on `Message`

 Pre-v13, comparing `Message` objects only compared the `message_id`.
 As those are not globally unique, as of v13, `message.chat` is compared as well, i.e. messages with the same `message_id` sent in different chats are no longer evaluated as equal.
-While strictly speaking this is a breaking change, it just shouldn't affect your code.
-Please.
+While strictly speaking this is a breaking change, it shouldn't affect your code.

 # Refactoring of Filters